 Some women go through menopause with few symptoms, but many experience vaginal dryness and up to 75% of women have the most common symptom: hot flashes.
-Dr. Yonatan Mahller works with each woman, helping you find the relief you need based on your symptoms.
+Affiliated with Hoag Hospital, Dr. Yonatan Mahller works with each woman, helping you find the relief you need based on your symptoms.
 Contact his office in Newport Beach, Orange County, California, or schedule an appointment online to learn about hormone replacement therapy and other treatment options for menopausal symptoms.

 Perimenopause begins when women are in their 30s and 40s.
 This is the time before menopause when the amount of estrogen produced by the ovaries starts to fluctuate.
 As a result, menstrual periods begin to change.
 They may become lighter, heavier, or irregular.